 I first started painting in my preteen years.
 My mother, Carmen Casanova, was a big influence on me.
 She always made sure we learned about art, bought inexpensive prints of masterpieces and decorated our little condo in Venezuela (where I was born and raised) with them.
 She bought art encyclopedias and took us to art museums.
-My parents got divorced when we were little and my mother taught us what she thought was one of the most important things in life....
+My Mother taught us what she thought was one of the most important things in life....
 Art.
 I don't have any formal training except for a few classes PNCA w/prof. Steven Mauldin and also with Michael Orwick in Hillsboro, OR. and another one or two courses in Venezuela.
 I didn't take art seriously, never thought about making a career of it, even though friends and family thought I was good and even bought and commissioned some too .
 I stopped painting for a few years, life happened , but when I picked up a brush again, I felt 'alive' and happy, once again!
 And it all came back, that feeling , that joy, pure and sublime.
 It transported me back to what I am passionate about mostly, oil painting.
 Also, thanks , mainly, to a dream I had , an epiphany.

 My love and passion for painting shows in my pieces.
 I put on canvas all I'm feeling at the moment, and because I am so in tune with my works and my soul, I believe it shows.
 I literally fall in love with my paintings, and it may sound a bit arrogant of me, but I put my all on what you see.
 My art has a part of me, and my passionate self shows through my paintings.